Updated January 14, 2015 (view Revision History)

 Stand-alone Version of the Database

-The new version that will be released in 1-2 days will have the data included in the January 14, 2015 update.
-The new version will include the ability to update the data in a more automated fashion.
+We have added the ability to update the data in the stand-alone version of the Heme database in a more automated fashion.
 Here's how it works: each time the user's computer has an internet connection, it will automatically check to see if there is new Hematopoietic data, and download it when there is new data.
 For those who use the stand-alone version, you will now get newly published data automatically when you connect to the internet.

 Ruhl J, Adamo M, Dickie L. (January 2015).
 Hematopoietic and Lymphoid Neoplasm Coding Manual.
 National Cancer Institute, Bethesda, MD 20850-9765.